solana-foundation/developer-content/content/cookbook/accounts/sign-with-pda.md

 ---
 title: How to Sign with a PDA's Account
 sidebarSortOrder: 4
+description:
+  "A main feature of accounts at Program Derived Addresses is the ability for programs to sign using those accounts.
+Learn how to sign with PDA accounts on Solana."
 ---

 Program derived addresses(PDA) can be used to have accounts owned by programs